-The club endured some seriously tough times throughout the decade with regular second division football, low gates, and rumours of players failing to get paid on time or at all.
-It got so bad that at one stage, just 976 people turned up at the Boulevard for a game against Huyton in 1975, but the significance of that record low gate is telling.
-Everyone remembers it and everyone claims that they were there.
-It became a novelty in hindsight.
+The club endured some seriously tough times throughout the decade with regular second division football, record low gates, and rumours of players failing to get paid on time or at all.
+It got so bad that at one stage, just 976 people turned up at the Boulevard for a game against Huyton in 1975.

-Little did we know then that our fortunes would change to mandatory five figure crowds just a few years later to witness the greatest era in the clubs history.
+In time that fixture became something of a novelty.
+If you ask any fan of that vintage they’ll remember it and of course claim that they were there to witness it, all 5,000 of them.
+Little did everyone know then that our fortunes would soon change to mandatory five figure crowds just a few years later to witness the greatest ever era in the clubs history.
 During the mid-70s even the optimists, and with good reason, thought the club would never recover from the doldrums of that decade.
-It was tough, real tough, but Hull eventually turned a corner, and not without help from an organisation, an organisation who’s 40th anniversary has been celebrated this month.
+It was tough, real tough, as paychecks went missing along with rumours the Airlie Street gates would be locked for good, but the club eventually turned a corner, and not without help from an organisation, an organisation called The Vice Presidents Association.

-Sammy Lloyd speaking in 2009: “It was something special, unique and packed with drama.
+Sammy Lloyd: “The season was something special, unique and packed with drama.
 We were under so much pressure.
 Not because of promotion, we’d already got that, but because we could create Rugby League history by winning every league game we played.

 “All the boys were aware of how massive that was and the fact you don’t get a second chance – a defeat or draw and that would have been it.
 It showed in our performance because we were tense and nervy and struggled to produce the form we had shown in winning the other 25 games.
 But the key was we had to class and quality to dig our way out of trouble and come up with the goods when it mattered.